 Distance from Brisbane CBD: 100 kms / Around 1.5 hours drive

-Price: From $30 for per people per night
+Price: From $34 per person per night

 There are a few different camping options around Lake Somerset, NRMA Holiday Park being one of them.
 This 45 hectare campground is on the northern shores of Lake Somerset, just a short drive from the towns of Kilcoy, Esk and Woodford just a 90 minute drive from Brisbane City.